 Poignant artwork seen at the In Flanders Field Knowledge Centre.
 (Photo credit: Daria Valkenburg)

 This ended our war memorial tour in Belgium.
-We were eager to continue on to The Netherlands, where our first stop would be in Harlingen to visit the grave of WWII pilot Elmer Muttart, whose story has been told previously on this blog.
+We were eager to continue on to The Netherlands, where our first stop would be in Harlingen to visit the grave of WWII pilot Elmer Bagnall MUTTART, whose story has been told previously on this blog.
 (See The Elmer Bagnall Muttart Story).
 Comments or stories?
-You can share them by emailing us at dariadv@yahoo.ca or by commenting on this blog.
+You can share them by emailing us at memorialtrail@gmail.com or by commenting on this blog.

 © Daria Valkenburg